arilamstein/hometown_analysis/README.md

 Analyses like this often cause people to ask: "What about ...?"

-I designed this repository to be easy to modify.
-If you would like to tweak this analysis to answer a slightly different question (such as a different geography, or different tables), please read [DEVELOPER.md](./DEVELOPER.md).
+I designed this analysis to be easy to modify.
+If you would like to tweak it to answer a slightly different question (such as a different geography, or different tables), please read [DEVELOPER.md](./DEVELOPER.md).

 ## Future Work